Ulfada/bjcp-elk/README.md

   - ```Ch'Ti```

-You can use sliders to filter SRM, IBU, OG or ABV range.
+You can use sliders to filter SRM, IBU, OG, FG or ABV range.

 You can filter using any selectable cloud tags.